armenstepanyan/js-tips/angular/interview-questions.md

 ### 1. What is @Injectable in Angular and what happens if we mark a service class with or without @Injectable?
 In Angular, `@Injectable` is a decorator used to indicate that a class can be injected as a dependency into other classes using Angular's dependency injection system.
 It is especially relevant for service classes, which often act as shared resources or provide business logic and data management.

-1. Key Points About @Injectable
-Purpose:
+#### Purpose:

-The @Injectable decorator is used to make a class available for dependency injection.
+The `@Injectable` decorator is used to make a class available for dependency injection.
 It allows Angular to instantiate the class, resolve its dependencies, and inject it wherever needed.

-2. Usage:
+#### Usage:
-You typically use @Injectable on service classes that you want to provide and inject into other components, directives, or services.
+You typically use`@Injectable` on service classes that you want to provide and inject into other components, directives, or services.

-3. Providing Dependencies:
+#### Providing Dependencies:
-By marking a class with @Injectable, you can specify whether the class should be provided in a specific module, component, or the root injector (providedIn: 'root').
+By marking a class with`@Injectable`, you can specify whether the class should be provided in a specific module, component, or the root injector (providedIn: 'root').

 #### What Happens When You Mark a Service Class with @Injectable
-- Dependency Injection:
+- **Dependency Injection:**
 Angular can inject the service into other classes (components, directives, etc.) because the @Injectable decorator registers the class with the Angular dependency injection system.

-- Resolving Dependencies:
+- **Resolving Dependencies:**
 If the service itself depends on other services or resources, Angular can resolve those dependencies for it.

-- Tree-Shakable Providers:
+- **Tree-Shakable Providers:**
-If providedIn: 'root' is specified in the @Injectable decorator, Angular ensures that the service is tree-shakable.
+If `providedIn: 'root'` is specified in the `@Injectable` decorator, Angular ensures that the service is tree-shakable.
 It will only be included in the compiled JavaScript bundle if it's actually used in the application.

-- Scoped Providers:
+- **Scoped Providers:**
 You can also specify providedIn to limit the scope of the service to a specific module or lazily loaded feature module.

 #### What Happens If You Don't Use @Injectable